deplinenoise/ig-debugheap/README.md

 ig-debugheap - A debugging heap
 =============================================================================

 This is a debug heap useful when trying to track down memory errors (especially on Windows, where there's no Valgrind.)
-It is written in C89, and works on Mac, Linux and Windows.
+It is written in C, and works on Mac, Linux and Windows.

 This package provides the following features: